-Barcode scanner control in Power Apps
+Barcode scanner control (retired) in Power Apps

-Scans barcodes, QR codes, and data-matrix codes on an Android, iOS, and Windows device.
+The legacy control for scanning barcodes, QR codes, and data-matrix codes on an Android, iOS, and Windows device.

 The control opens a native scanner on an Android, iOS, and Windows device.
 The scanner automatically detects a barcode, a QR code, or a data-matrix code when in view.
 The control doesn't support scanning in a web browser.